cameronduncan678/CD-CodeInstatute_Milestone01/README.md

 ## Deployment

 The site was deployed using GitHub pages.

+Steps to deploy:
+* Move html documents to main directory
+* On the Github repository page
+* In settings/ Github pages
+* set source to master

 For deployment the HTML documents and the assets folder have been placed in the main folder.
 This allowed GitHub pages to find the index.html document and run the website.